The Elder Scrolls II: Daggerfall: Plot

 Daggerfall is set in the Iliac Bay, between the provinces of High Rock and Hammerfell.
-The player is sent here at the personal request of the Emperor.
+The player is sent here at the Emperor's request.
 He wants the player to do two things: First, the player must free the ghost of King Lysandus from his earthly shackles; Second, the player must discover what happened to a letter from the Emperor to the former queen of Daggerfall.
-The letter reveals that Lysandus's mother, Nulfaga, knows the location of the Mantella, the key to resurrecting the first Numidium, a powerful brass golem.
-The emperor wants his spy to force Nulfaga into revealing the location of the Mantella so that the Blades can finish the reconstruction of the Numidium.
-Through a series of mishaps and confusions the letter fell into the hands of an orc by the name of Gortworg.
+The letter reveals that Lysandus's mother, Nulfaga, knows the location of the Mantella, the key to resurrecting the first Numidium, a powerful brass golem created by the long-lost dwarves.
+Tiber Septim, the founder of the Empire, previously acquired the Numidium from the dark elves of Morrowind and used it to halt the aggressive expansion of a fascist elvish faction in the distant past.

+Seeking to return the Numidium to the Empire’s control, the emperor wants his spy to force Nulfaga into revealing the location of the Mantella so that the Blades can finish the reconstruction of the machine.
+Through a series of mishaps and confusions, the letter fell into the hands of an orc named Gortworg.
 Not knowing what the Mantella is, Gortworg consults Mannimarco, the King of Worms (the leader of the Necromancers).
-During this time the Underking, who originally destroyed the first Numidium because of its misuse by Tiber Septim, is recuperating deep within a tomb of High Rock after expending so much energy destroying it the first time.
-In order for the player to give the Mantella to anyone, the player must kill King Lysandus's murderer and put his ghost to rest.
-After accomplishing this, the player must steal the totem of Tiber Septim from King Gothryd of Daggerfall, and free the Mantella from its prison in Aetherius.
-Following this the player has six choices of how to deal with the Mantella.
+During this time, the Underking, who originally destroyed the first Numidium because of its misuse by Tiber Septim, is recuperating deep within a tomb of High Rock after expending so much energy destroying it the first time.
+For the player to give the Mantella to anyone, the player must kill King Lysandus's murderer and put his ghost to rest.
+After accomplishing this, the player must steal the totem of Tiber Septim from King Gothryd of Daggerfall and free the Mantella from its prison in Aetherius.
+Following this, the player has six choices regarding how to deal with the Mantella.